fantana21/SoftwareDevelopment/CMakeResources.md

 - [Mathieu Ropert "Using Modern CMake Patterns to Enforce a Good Modular Design"](https://www.youtube.com/watch?v=eC9-iRN2b04) (~48 min + questions): great talk about modular design, a high level view on CMake as well as how and why modern CMake is better than the old style
 - [Daniel Pfeifer "Effective CMake"](https://www.youtube.com/watch?v=bsXLMQ6WgIk) (~1 h 16 min + questions): this is *the* talk; must watch
 - [Effective Modern CMake](https://gist.github.com/mbinna/c61dbb39bca0e4fb7d1f73b0d66a4fd1): great list of dos and don'ts as well as kind of a summary of the two talks above
-- [cmake-init](): A CMake project initializer from friendlyanon themselves, one of the most competent and helpful CMake gurus over on the C++ slack.
-It follows all the best practices of modern CMake and comes with all the bells and whistles (probably overkill for small projects).
-There are also example projects generated from it which can be very helpful.
 - [CMake Reference Documentation](https://cmake.org/cmake/help/latest/): Last but not least, the official documentation.
 Of course, you should not read it in its entirety, but it is good reference material (except for the examples, which are sometimes also very outdated).